ibm-cloud-docs/monitoring/getting-started.md

 The service UI opens.

-To provision an instance through the CLI, see [Provisioning Sysdig through the {{site.data.keyword.cloud_notm}} CLI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision_cli).
+To provision an instance through the CLI, see [Provisioning a Monitoring instance through the {{site.data.keyword.cloud_notm}} CLI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision_cli).
 {: tip}

 ## Step 3.
 Configure platform metrics
 {: #getting-started-step3}

-Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.
+Platform metrics are metrics that are exposed by enabled-monitoring services and the platform in {{site.data.keyword.cloud_notm}}.
 You must configure a monitoring in a region to monitor these metrics.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).

-To see the list of enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).
+To see the list of enabled-monitoring services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).

 For example, to configure platform metrics in a region, complete the following steps:
 1. From the{{site.data.keyword.cloud_notm}} dashboard, go to the menu icon ![menu icon](../../icons/icon_hamburger.svg) &gt; **Observability** to access the *Observability* dashboard.